Association for Institutional Thought

 CASC – Canadian Association for Studies in Co-operation

-Last year’s CASC conference was be held from June 1st to June 3rd, 2011 during the Annual Congress of the Social Sciences and Humanities Research Council (SSHRC) 2011 at the University of New Brunswick and St. Thomas University in Fredericton, New Brunswick, Canada.
+The CASC conference was during the Annual Congress of the Social Sciences and Humanities Research Council (SSHRC) in 2011 at the University of New Brunswick and St. Thomas University in Fredericton, New Brunswick, Canada.
 The theme was Cooperation in a Changing Economy: The Role of Social Innovation and Collective Entrepreneurship.
 We invite researchers, students, and practitioners to submit abstracts that reflect on the importance of co-operative research to building equitable and sustainable communities.

 CIRIEC – Centre International de Recherches et d’Information